kint-php/kint/plugins.md

 `Kint\Parser\DOMDocumentPlugin::$blacklist` | DOMNode properties to skip parsing.
 This is here because the DOMDocument system can introduce a huge amount of recursion.
 `Kint\Parser\DOMDocumentPlugin::$verbose` | Show methods and properties.
 Default false.

+### Kint\Parser\MysqliPlugin

+Adds support for Mysqli object parsing.
+Due to the way mysqli is implemented in PHP, this will cause warnings on certain `Mysqli` objects if [screaming](https://secure.php.net/book.scream) is enabled.

 ### Kint\Parser\SerializePlugin

 Decodes serialized strings.